-To mitigate competition risks, the Group regularly assesses whether its products and services meet customers' expectations.
-For instance, the Group actively reviews its product strategy with its principals in the automotive sector to incorporate electric vehicles into its product line-up.

-Additionally, the Group collaborates with the local management to leverage their local expertise and knowledge to manage political and regulatory risks effectively.
+To mitigate competition risks, local management teams regularly assess whether the Group's products and services meet customers' expectations.
+For instance, they actively review the product strategy with the principals in the automotive sector to incorporate EVs into the product line-up.
+Additionally, the Group collaborates with local management to leverage their local expertise and knowledge, helping to adapt to local market dynamics and manage competition effectively.
+This includes the introduction of new products that align with advancements in the EV space.